-You’ll never miss the bread in this crustless Sausage Crust Pizza!
-If you’re a meat lovers pizza fan, then you’re going to be singing “it’s amore” after your first bite!
+You’ll never miss the bread in this crustless Sausage Crust Keto Pizza!
+If you’re a meat lovers pizza fan, then you’re going to be singing “it’s amore” after the first bite!

 This post is sponsored by the Ohio Pork Council.
 All opinions are my own.